weefbellington/screenplay/README.md

 I'm glad you asked!
 The Screenplay manages a number of things for you:

-1. It acts as a controller for your Views, managing View creation and automatically detaching Views from the screen when they are no longer needed.
+1. It acts as a controller for your Views, automatically creating and detaching Views from the screen when they are no longer needed.
-2. It also animates between Views during screen transitions
+2. It animates between Views during screen transitions.
-3. It and provides a component-oriented interface which applies behavior to screens.
-The modular architecture encourages separation of View display from presentation.
+3. It provides a component-oriented architecture which can be used to apply to bind behavior to screen views.

 ###2.
 Core principles